-LSBU Business School reaches international competition finalsLSBU business students have qualified for the finals of the Worldwide Network of International Business Schools (NIBS) to be held in Finland in Spring 2017
+LSBU Business School reaches international competition finalsLSBU Business School students have qualified for the finals of the Worldwide Network of International Business Schools (NIBS) to be held in Finland in Spring 2017

-London South Bank University (LSBU) School of Business students have qualified for the finals of the Worldwide Network of International Business Schools (NIBS), and will be competing in Finland at Satakunta University of Applied Sciences from 26 February to 3 March 2017.
+London South Bank University (LSBU) LSBU Business School students have qualified for the finals of the Worldwide Network of International Business Schools (NIBS), and will be competing in Finland at Satakunta University of Applied Sciences from 26 February to 3 March 2017.

 This high profile annual competition draws teams from business schools across the world and challenges students to demonstrate their business skills, their adaptability, and their ability to work as a team under pressure.